liamross/dara/README.md

 simpler syntax and no semicolons (probably using the same smart placement as Go uses).

+## Usage

+If you clone the repo, you can run the _repl_ by compiling to binary, or running go run main.go.
+More to come.

 > Dara is second in Irish, since this language follows in the footsteps of Lox
 > and Monkey.